CLASSES

 Min/Max Enrollment: 4/10

-This course will focus on honing the skills needed for reading, writing, and number sense while building the foundation necessary to develop solid academic habits.
+This course will focus on building the skills needed for reading and writing while building the

-• Sequencing events, comprehension, (before, then, after)
+● Sequencing events comprehension (before, then, after)

-• Daily writing and mathematical integration
+● Writing and mathematical integration

-• Listening to a variety of books, learning to read with expression
+● Listening to a variety of books

-• Discover how the five senses are found in our daily lives and explore different sensory activities related to the various skills we work through
+● Discover how the five senses are found in our daily lives and explore different sensory

-Instructor: Ms. Amanda Griggs
+Instructor: Ms. Clara Lind

 Ages 5-6